ABOUT ▶ ABOUT PPI

 “What is received is received in the manner of the receiver”

-– Thomas Aquinas
+Thomas Aquinas

 There is a very long history arguing for the importance of tailoring what is said or taught to the individual learner.

-And yet, none of these websites say how they do that.
-In fact, most psychotherapy training focuses on specific therapy schools and therapeutic techniques geared to specific “disorders”.
-In a personalized approach to psychotherapy the therapist tailors and modulates therapeutic processes and interventions to patients’ specific problems,needs, goals, and sensitivities.
+In a personalized approach to psychotherapy the therapist tailors and modulates therapeutic processes and interventions to patients’ specific problems, needs, goals, and sensitivities.
 But how can the therapist know what is responsive for a particular patient?
 How can a therapist personalize therapy to optimize the treatment for each patient?

-The Personalized Psychotherapy Institute answers that question.
+The Personalized Psychotherapy Institute strives to answer these questions.

 Education: